SHAVING ANSWERS EVERY GUY SHOULD KNOW

 A: Nonsense.
 Excess lather is just a waste of money!
 Why keep piling on foam that will never touch your face?
 For the best shave, we recommend a shave oil, gel or moisturizing cream (there's no need to put so much on you look like Santa).

-A: For best results, cartridges should be swapped out ever 3-4 shaves.
+A: For best results, double-edge blades and cartridges should be swapped out every 3-5 shaves or when the blade begins to feel dull.
+Double-edge blades can also be flipped over after the blade dulls to make each blade last a few more shaves.
 That said, it’s beyond important to clean the blade in between each of those first shaves by placing it under hot water and running some liquid soap over the blades.

 A: Shaving oil often needs to be reactivated with a splash of H2O.
 Also, make sure to rinse out the blade consistently throughout the shave so you’re not shaving hair with hair.